Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed wrong route parameter default in external controller.
 * Added missing parameter in parent call in external controller (#1159).
 * Added support for embedded editing of related objects (#3).
+* Avoid item actions for preview of deleted items.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.1.0).

 ## ModuleStudio 1.0.2 (Oct 3, 2017)